 So I travelled into the office but there were no desks available when I got there!

 Staff may well arrive at work and be unable to find a desk, so to make this work you’re going to need a desk booking system, plus of course some way of policing of this given some people will book desks and no-show.
 The good news is that there are plenty of desk and room booking systems out there and even one or two that incorporate sensors built into desks that can detect if they really are occupied or just booked but empty.
-We’ll be publishing a review of desk booking systems shortly – watch this space!
+Read our review of the leading desk booking systems for hybrid work.

 Forget hybrid work, I don’t ever want to work remotely!

 There are going to be some who given the choice won’t ever want to work anywhere but the office.
 How are you going to handle this?
 They will in effect become higher overhead staff so are you going to allow this?
 Will they get a permanent desk or hot desk like everyone else?
 Most desk booking systems will allow you to allocate some desks as being permanently in use.